Shipsurance | FAQs

 For the most part, Shipsurance provides coverage for commodities relating to your shipping.
-However, there are some items that are restricted and are not able to be insured.
+However, some items are restricted and are not able to be insured.

-Shipsurance coverage is only provided for outbound shipments sent from the address of the Insured.
+Shipsurance coverage is only provided for outbound shipments sent from the Insured address.
 Inbound (return) shipments are not covered.

 Shipsurance Exclusion List (Items that cannot be covered):

-Currency (collectible currency not sold at face value are not excluded)
+Currency (collectible currency not sold at face value is not excluded)